bartificer/programming-by-stealth/docs/_tidbits/tidbit16.md

 4. **Traffic Shaping Rules** — the simplest kinds of traffic shaping rules are rate limits, but CloudFlare's rules can do much more than that.
 Do note the free plan does limit the number and complexity of your rules.
 5. **World-Class DNS Hosting** — the easiest way to configure CloudFlare is to move your DNS hosting to them (you can just point specific records, but that takes more on your end), and this is a real win-win because it takes the least possible amount of effort, and you get a great free service!
 Their authoritative DNS servers are robust and fast, and their DNS control panel is powerful and easy to use.

 Note that Allison uses a traffic shaping rule to rate-limit requests to the XML-RPC URL for the `podfeeet.com` site.
-This is because API endpoints can't be cached, and spammers like to use Wordpress's well-known XML-RPC URL to spam, sites with bulk ping-backs and/or comments.
+This is because API endpoints can't be cached, and spammers like to use WordPress's well-known XML-RPC URL to spam, sites with bulk ping-backs and/or comments.

 ## A Contemporary Post's Tale